 Chin’s paintings are grandiose in scale, referencing the art institution, to redress the continued exclusion of minority groups.
 They are atmospheric, inviting us to discover treasures of detail amidst sweeping vistas.
 Expressive brushwork and masterful use of colour convey longing, with warmth and humour.
 These paintings reclaim the oil-on-linen canon for the historically marginalised, to revise grand narratives in contemporary art.

 Kevin Chin has exhibited widely around Australia, as well as solo exhibitions in the United States (Teton Artlab, Jackson 2017), Japan (Youkobo Artspace, Tokyo 2014), and Singapore (Art Stage Singapore, 2014).
 He is the winner of the Albany Art Prize (WA 2018), the winner of the Bayside Prize (Melbourne 2015), runner-up at the Redland Award (Brisbane 2014), and has been further shortlisted in over 20 national prizes.

-Chin’s international profile includes solo exhibitions at Teton Artlab USA (2017), Art Stage Singapore (2014) and Youkobo Art Space Tokyo (2014).
-He has been awarded multiple grants from the Australia Council, Ian Potter Cultural Trust, City of Melbourne, and National Association for the Visual Arts.
-Chin has been featured on the cover of Art Collector, and numerous times in Art Monthly and The Age.
-Institutional collections include Artbank, Bayside Council VIC, City of Albany WA, RACV, and La Trobe University Museum of Art.
+Chin has been awarded multiple grants from the Australia Council, City of Melbourne, Ian Potter Cultural Trust, and National Association for the Visual Arts, and has served on the assessment panel for Creative Victoria.
+He has been featured in both the 50 Things issue and on the cover of Art Collector, and his work has been written about extensively across major national and international publications.
+Institutional collections include Artbank, Royal Automotive Club of Victoria, City of Albany, Bayside City, Nillumbik Shire, and La Trobe University Museum of Art.